- Student Life

 Mr. Derek Tremblay, Headmaster

 Mr. Tremblay started teaching, ministering, and coaching at Mount Royal in the 2009-2010 school year.
 He graduated from Saint Thomas Aquinas in Dover (04’), one of our brethren Catholic Schools in New Hampshire.
 He received a Bachelor of Arts in Theology and Political Science (08’), as well as a Masters of Theological Studies (09’) from Providence College.
 Mr. Tremblay is currently working towards an M.Ed at New England College in Henniker, NH.

 Mr. Tremblay is a parishioner of Saint Patrick’s in Newport, where he is helping coordinate the Youth Ministry program, as well as catechizing candidates preparing for the sacrament of Confirmation.
 Other involvement with the youth included serving as Camp Minister at Camp Fatima during the summer of 2010.
-He is an active member of the Knights of Columbus, and also a Trustee for New Hampshire Catholic Community Radio.
+He is an active member of the Knights of Columbus.
 Mr. Tremblay resides in Goshen, NH with his wife and two children.